Collective behavior in quantum interference: an alternative superposition principle: Introduction

 In principle, however, the incident energy and momentum of the particle can be shared among these two scatterers.
 This is referred to as collective quantum interferometry, CQI.
 SQI is then altered only by adjusting the phase of each amplitude to satisfy energy and momentum conservation as both scatterers recoil together.
 Two amplitudes are still summed and the PDF normalized.
 However, the phase of each amplitude is modified along its path from one scatterer to the observation point using the momentum and energy associated with the particle having interacted with both scatterers.

+As an illustration consider first the two-body interference of unbound entangled decay products shown in fig. \ref{fig:fig1}(a), theoretical and experimental descriptions of which are found in the literature \cite{gottfried,waitz,cai}.
+In fig. \ref{fig:fig1} (b) a third particle, $p$, scatterers from the two free spatially separated entangled scatterers $s_{1}$ and $s_{2}$ that are similarly generated in a decay.
+The interaction with $p$ results in three-body quantum correlated interference that involves the recoil of either $s_{1}$ or $s_{2}$ in SQI.
+In CQI both recoil.
+Only the particle marginal interference is shown schematically in \ref{fig:fig1}(b).

 A measurement on a system that is in a superposition state yields a result consistent with only one of the states in that superposition.
-Interference manifest in a momentum measurement of the particle is therefore associated with only one of the multiple uncoupled scatterers recoiling in SQI while it is associated with multiple scatterers recoiling in CQI.
+Interference manifest in a momentum measurement of the scattered particle is therefore associated with only one of the multiple uncoupled scatterers recoiling in SQI (although which one is indeterminate) while it is associated with multiple scatterers recoiling in CQI.

-Path information still destroys interference in CQI, although recoil of individual scatterers is no longer a method that generates such information.
-However, recoil of the center of mass, c.m., of the scatterers can generate such information in CQI.
+Path information still destroys interference in CQI.
+For example, if the coherence lengths of the particle and scatterers are less than the scatterer separation then only one scatterer will be observed to recoil.
 Bohr's complementarity principle is therefore not violated.

 It is possible for only one scatterer to be in a superposition of spatially separated states, from each of which the particle can scatter.
-An example involves a photon scattering from an atom while the atom is in a spatially separated superposition state within an interferometer \cite{chapman}.
-Such two-body scattering does not involve CQI which requires at least a three-body system.
+An example involves a photon scattering from an atom while the state of the atom has been split in a Mach-Zehnder interferometer (the two split atom paths are spatially separated within the interferometer yet the photon ``scatters'' from both) \cite{chapman}.
+Such two-body scattering does not involve CQI which requires at least a three-body system (as illustrated in fig. \ref{fig:fig1}(b)).